How to Use

-From configurable lists to document management, search, and automated workflows, it’s easy to see why Microsoft SharePoint On-Premises is a popular project management tool.
+From configurable lists to document management, search, and automated workflows, it’s easy to see why Microsoft SharePoint Server is still a popular project management tool.

 A SharePoint site brings all project information into one central location, making collaboration and reporting much easier.